tindandelion/rust-bittorrent-client/_posts/2025-11-20-discovering-serde.md

 }
 ```

-First, we introduce a wrapper type `Hashes` over the of `Vec<Sha1>` values, that will implement custom deserialization logic.
+First, we introduce a wrapper type `Hashes` over `Vec<Sha1>` values, that will implement custom deserialization logic.

 Second, we need an implementation of the [`Visitor`](https://docs.rs/serde/1.0.228/serde/de/trait.Visitor.html) trait.
-This is where the custom logic resides. `Visitor` trait contains a lot of methods, one method per each supported data type.
+This is where the custom logic resides.
+The `Visitor` trait contains a lot of methods, one method per each supported data type.
 Fortunately, we don't need to implement all of them.
 The default implementations return errors that indicate that this particular data type is not supported, which is exactly what we need.
-For example, when we expect to deserialize the list of hashes, but the deserializer encounters an integer value instead, it will raise an error with the default implementation, and that's what we need.
+For example, when we expect to deserialize the list of hashes, but the deserializer encounters an integer value instead, it will raise an error with the default implementation, and that's what we want.

-The method that we _need_ to implement is [`Visitor::visit_bytes()`](https://docs.rs/serde/1.0.228/serde/de/trait.Visitor.html#method.visit_bytes) that deserializer will call when it encounters a byte array in the input.
+The method that we **have to** implement is [`Visitor::visit_bytes()`](https://docs.rs/serde/1.0.228/serde/de/trait.Visitor.html#method.visit_bytes) that deserializer will call when it encounters a byte array in the input.
 The implementation takes a slice of `u8` values, splits them into chunks of 20 bytes, which is the length of SHA-1 hash, and converts these chunks into a vector of `Sha1` values.

 Finally, we need to implement the `Deserialize` trait on `Hashes` type, to plug in our custom visitor into the deserialization process.
 The implementation is trivial: we simply call `deserialize_bytes()` on the deserializer, and pass our `HashesVisitor` as an argument.